-- All Part II students are required to complete a series of project management forms during the project, to encourage you to think periodically about your objectives and progress. - You should discuss the completion of these forms with both your external and internal supervisors - both will be required to sign these. - If you are away from Oxford, you will miss the Project Management Workshop given to Part II students by an external professional project manager,
+- All Part II students are required to complete a series of project management forms during the project, to encourage you to think periodically about your objectives and progress. - You should discuss the completion of these forms with both your external and internal supervisors - both will be required to sign these. - If you are away from Oxford, you will miss the Project Management Workshop given to Part II students by an external professional project manager.
+The relevant material on Canvas should be reviewed.